SaeedNMosleh/Barzin/ReadMe.md

 # Barzin

 The name of application is Barzin.
 The meaning of Barzin is elevating and rising.
-Barzin is a special ToDo App to help user accomolish tasks gracefully.
+Barzin is a special ToDo App to help user accomplish tasks gracefully.

 ## Goal